What Percent Is 7 8

 • Fractions: A fraction represents a part of a whole.
 It's expressed as a ratio of two numbers, the numerator (top number) and the denominator (bottom number).
 In our case, 7/8 represents 7 parts out of a total of 8 parts.

 • Decimals: A decimal is a way of expressing a fraction using base-10.
 The decimal point separates the whole number part from the fractional part.
-For instance, 0.5 is equivalent to ½.
+Here's a good example: 0.5 is equivalent to ½.

 • Percentages: A percentage represents a fraction or decimal as a portion of 100.
 The symbol "%" signifies "per hundred."
-For example, 50% is equivalent to ½ or 0.5.
+Here's one way to look at it: 50% is equivalent to ½ or 0.5.

 Method 1: Using the Percentage Formula